-The visit team evaluates one or more programs at an institution against the Accreditation Policies and Procedures Manual and on the Accreditation Criteria.
+The visit team evaluates one or more programs at an institution against the Accreditation Policy and Procedure Manual and Accreditation Criteria.
 The visit team is composed of a team chair and at least one program evaluator for each program being evaluated.
 Observers may also be included.